izelgurbuz/UserSorting/README.md

-# User Sorting Table
+# Data Sorting App (with MERN Stack)

 Basic Web application to fetch and sort users according to their pace, distance and total time.
+MERN stack used to cover the entire development cycle from Front-end to Back-end using JS.

 ## Getting Started